Echinostoma revolutum: Prevalence

 The first reported human infection was in Taiwan in 1929.
 The prevalence of Echinostoma revolutum trematodes in Taiwan during 1929–1979 varied from 0.11% to 0.65%.
 Small Echinostoma revolutum–endemic foci or a few cases of human infection were discovered in the People's Republic of China, Indonesia, and Thailand until 1994.
 However, no information is available about human Echinostoma revolutum infection after 1994, even in areas where the parasite was previously endemic.
 In 2007 prevalence of E. revolutum adults in school children in Pursat Province, Cambodia ranged from 7.5% to 22.4%.

 Authors reported echinostomiasis as an endemic trematode infection among schoolchildren in Pursat.

 Symptoms

 Signs of infection in humans due to this type of fluke can result to weakness and emaciation.
 In cases where infection is heavy, hemorrhagic enteritis can occur.

 Diagnosis

 Echinostoma revolutum could be detected through observing feces containing eggs under a microscope.

 Prevention

+Preventive measures that can be undertaken to control spread of the parasite include: effective treatment, the protection of aquaculture from faecal contamination, the treatment or sterilisation of faeces, and by raising awareness about the infection.
+Additionally, controlling the host snail populations can be exercised.
+Since infection occurs only due to ingestion of the parasite, eliminating the consumption of raw, undercooked, and freshly pickled fish and shrimp flesh is the most practical measure.

 Treatment

-Albendazole and praziquantel are typically prescribed to rid the parasite from the body.
+Praziquantel is typically prescribed to rid the parasite from the body.
+Alternatively, mebandazole has been used to treat echinostomiasis.
+Albendazole has been reported to show effective results although without details on the dosage and cure rates.